Translating psychological, cultural, and symbolic dynamics into frameworks for communication, insight, and transformation.

 My practice blends cultural theory, media studies, and applied psychoanalysis with strategic advisory and grounded qualitative research.
 I help institutions, initiatives, and brands understand how meaning circulates — and how that insight can inform culturally intelligent, emotionally attuned, and outcome-aligned strategy.

 I often begin with high-level inquiry: conducting literature reviews, media mapping, or landscape analysis to grasp the symbolic terrain, institutional context, and stakeholder aims.
-From there, I move downward — into communities, discourse, and lived experience — to trace where symbolic coherence unravels, anchors, or requires reframing.

 Career Snapshot